March Garden Tasks in Upstate New York

 March is the calm before the spring work really begins.
 It is a true transition month up in Upstate New York.
 Lately, we have come to expect both 70-degree days and blizzards almost back to back.

 As always, the key is to use whatever the weather brings to our best advantage.
-Anything that you can get done in March is one less thing to do in April.
+Anything that you can get done in March is one fewer thing to do in April.

 If you collect rainwater for watering as we do, now is the time to set them up to collect water from the roofs.
 Waiting until April is too late as the rains have gone dry on us.
 Not until June do we get any real rain again (and then we get too much).